-If the field is being SDVd or a query already exists, that can be tapped as well to open the query creation form:
+If the field is being SDVd or a query already exists, that can be tapped as well to open the query creation form as shown below.

 The Roles checkboxes indicate who the query will be visible to.
 This may be disabled depending on the configured study permissions.

-or select the existing query in the table at the top for viewing its details:
+You can also select the existing query in the table at the top for viewing its details as shown below.